Skip to main content

 The conversation between your hormonal system and your circadian system is constant and bidirectional.
 The SCN, through its connection to the rest of the brain and pituitary gland, dictates the rhythmic daily release of testosterone, which typically peaks in the early morning and declines throughout the day.

 In turn, testosterone travels to the SCN and other tissues, where it binds to androgen receptors.
-This binding directly influences the activity of the themselves.
+This binding directly influences the activity of the clock genes themselves.
 Androgen receptors, therefore, are the molecular conduits through which your hormonal status informs and modulates your internal sense of time.
 Understanding this relationship is the first step in moving from a state of physiological dissonance to one of conscious, directed recalibration, where your internal rhythms and hormonal vitality are aligned for optimal function.

 Intermediate